cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - encryption.interface
      - Deprecated in favor of encryption.ipsec.interface.
+To be removed in 1.15.
 The interface to use for encrypted traffic.
 This option is only effective when encryption.type is set to ipsec.
      - string
      - ``""``
    * - encryption.ipsec.interface